2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 we have 4 terrestrial planets closest to the sun, and then 4 gas giant outside of that.
 All of the orbits are nearly circular, and also lie nearly in the same plane.
 For the past 25 years, scientists have investigated how representative our solar system is of all planetary systems, and whether our system's properties are also commonly found in other planetary systems.

-Reorder motivation with observation then conclusion

-## Introduce Exoplanets
-Up until 1995, the only planets we could see were the ones in our own solar system.
-However, in 1995, the first planet outside our solar system was discovered, located 50 light-years away.
-It's called 51 Pegasi b, or simply 51 Peg.
-It is roughly 146 times earth's mass, has an orbital period of roughly 4 days, and has a nearly circular orbit.
-51 Peg has size and mass comparable to Jupiter, yet is about 7 times closer to its sun than mercury is to our sun. (**Visual comparison here in planet radius and orbital radius**) Because of this, planets with these characteristics are described as Hot Jupiters.

 ## Detection problem
 Since planet's don't normally produce their own visible light, detecting them is hard.
 However, the situation is much harder because planets appear extremely close